 PayPal Express Checkout

 The second way to take PayPal is to add the Express Checkout to your existing checkout options.
-Express Checkout is specifically designed for businesses that already accept credit cards through a processing company, and simply want to add the ability for customers to pay with PayPal.
+Express Checkout is specifically designed for businesses that already accept credit cards through a processing company.
+This option simply adds the ability for customers to pay with PayPal.

 With PayPal Express Checkout, you’ll copy and paste a few lines of HTML into your website to enable to a Check Out with PayPal button.
 When customers choose to pay with PayPal instead of a credit card, you’ll be charged PayPal’s flat rate of 2.9% + 30 cents for the transaction.
 When customers pay with a credit card, you won’t owe PayPal anything, and the transaction will be charged according to your pricing with your processor.